tbates/tbates.github.io/_posts/2020-11-30-base-First-steps.md

 In graph terms, this is asking, "can I set the  path from to wt to mpg to zero without significant loss of fit?"

-There are two ways to test this with umx.
+There are two ways to test this with *umx*.

 First, we can modify m2 by overwriting the existing path with one fixing the value to zero.